zedlopez/ifm/Examples/NickelAndDimed.md

 ```

-We could have done all that by hand, but the initialization requires a little less work.
+We could have done all that by hand, but the initialisation requires a little less work.